Same sex marriage (SSM) and civil unions

 In Wyoming, the "Equality State"

 Wyoming statutes specify that only one man and one woman can marry in the state.
-However, the marriage act may be vulnerable to a future court challenge launched by a same-sex couple who want to get married in the state, or who has already married in another state and wants Wyoming to recognize their married status.
+However, the marriage act may be vulnerable to a 2004 court challenge launched by same-sex couples who want to get married in the state, or who have already married out-of-state and want Wyoming to recognize their married status.
 The current marriage statutes may be in violation up to three equality sections of the Wyoming constitution.

-In recent years, there has been a great deal of legislative activity: bills were introduced, committee hearings held, passionate debate held in the Senate and House, etc. However as of early 2013-FEB, none have succeeded in changing any laws or in changing the state Constitution.
-The people have a very strong tradition of respect for individual freedom and for minimal government interference in people's lives.
-There is also a strong conservative social and religious tradition which values intense discrimination against sexual minorities.
+In recent years, there has been a great deal of legislative activity: bills were introduced, committee hearings held, passionate debate conducted in the Senate and House, etc. However as of early 2014-MAR, none have succeeded in changing any laws or in amending the state Constitution.
+The public has a very strong tradition of respect for individual freedom and for minimal government interference in people's lives.
+There are also strong conservative social and religious traditions which value intense discrimination against sexual minorities.
 These two traditions are in conflict when it comes to same-sex marriage.
 The result seems to be a deep division between pro-equality and anti-LGBT elements in the Legislature, resulting in a series of stalemates:

 Topics covered in this section: